Awesome-sw8-project/server/README.md

 `docker swarm init --advertise-addr=<IP ADDRESS>:52200`

+Usually, local IP address can be used for local testing.
-Then, build and deploy Docker compose with the following commands:
+Then, build and deploy Docker Compose with the following commands:

 ````
 docker-compose build